Honey locust: Cultivation

 Due to the honey locust's tolerance of urban problems such as salt spray, compacted soils, poor aeration, constrained planting areas, and pollution, it has been widely planted in cities.
 In addition it will adapt to relatively dry conditions and either alkaline or acidic soils.
 Once established it is also drought tolerant, though it grows best with good moisture.
 It was very widely planted as a replacement for American elm trees killed by Dutch elm disease, becoming somewhat overplanted in the 1970s.

 However, due to its wide planting many problems have been discovered.
 Like maples and oaks, honey locust is particularly vulnerable to Ganoderma root rots, a fungal infection of the roots and lower trunk of the tree.
 Three insects are the main pests that attack the honey locusts in urban areas, honeylocust plant bug (Blepharidopterus chlorionis), mimosa webworm (Homadaula anisocentra), and honeylocust spider mite (Platytetranychus multidigituli).
-Thornless cultivars are especially susceptable to damage by the Asian mimosa webworm.
+Thornless cultivars are especially susceptible to damage by the Asian mimosa webworm.
 Though healthy trees are able to withstand one or two years of complete defoliation, stressed trees may be killed.
 The number of honey locust trees within 10 m increases attacks by the webworms as does the amount of impermeable hardscape surfaces out to 20 m from a tree.